hrl-2024/codepath-prework/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-- [x] Added Auto-Layout for different screen sizes
+- [x] Added Auto-Layout for different screen sizes (suits all current saling iPhones; i.e it might not work properly on iPhone 4 screen size.)
 - [x] Create a tip slider that adjusts the tip percentage.
 - [x] user can also enter a number to adjust the tip percentage.
 Slider adjust accordingly.
 - [x] Two different views for the above two tip-entry options
+- [x] Setting Page: User can choose among three currency options they preferred.
+Update the tip and total in the main screen accordingly.

 ## Video Walkthrough